digitalpalidictionary/rus/src/setup_advanced.md

 ![dropdown](pics/advanced-setup/dropdown.png)

-This helps to limit search results, which is imporotant for full-text searches.
+This helps to limit search results, which is important for full-text searches.

 ## Full-text search